Pyrdacor/Ambermoon/Disks/Bugfixing/English/AdditionalFixes.md

 - 6 and 7
 - 24: added a new teleport event form map 362 to map 361 (9,11) facing north
 - 26: fixed button target coordinates
+- 39: lot of fixes in many maps in the range 300 to 335

 ### Misc